xupsh/PYNQ_GreenGrass/README.md

     git clone https://github.com/aws/aws-iot-device-sdk-python.git
     cd aws-iot-device-sdk-python
     sudo python setup.py install
     ```
-In this lab, we won't use basicDiscovery.py in AWS tutorial.
-We will use button.py and sensor.py instead, you can find them in this respository.
+    We will use button.py and sensor.py in this lab, you can find them in this respository.
 Copy the button.py to your publisher board and sensor.py to your subscriber board.
 Remember to copy the .py file to the folder that contains the HelloWorld_Publisher and HelloWorld_Subscriber device certificates files.
 - Edit the button.py&sensor.py, find places "xxxx" and replace them with your own settings.
 ![example](https://github.com/xupsh/PYNQ_GreenGrass/blob/master/image/Capture.PNG)
 The first 'xxxx' place is where you put your endpoint adress.
 The other two places are where you put your own device certificates files.
 You can refer to [this](https://docs.aws.amazon.com/greengrass/latest/developerguide/test-comms.html) to find what 'xxxx' should be.